krzentner/ubrl/README.md

 ## API Overview

-`ubrl` does not require you to use any particular command line user interface, you can use whatever control flow you'd like to create and invoke a `ubrl.Trainer` on your agent.
+`ubrl` does not require you to use any particular command line user interface, you can use whatever control flow you'd like to create and invoke a `ubrl.TorchTrainer` on your agent.

 However, there are some utilities for writing short "launch scripts" with a consistent command line interface.

-### `Trainer` API
+### `TorchTrainer` API

-The `Trainer` is the class that provides most of `ubrl`'s functionality.
+The `TorchTrainer` is the class that provides most of `ubrl`'s functionality.

-A Trainer is constructed from a `TrainerConfig` (referred to as `cfg` elsewhere) and an `Agent`.
+A `TorchTrainer` is constructed from a `TrainerConfig` (referred to as `cfg` elsewhere) and an `Agent`.

 The agent should be a `torch.nn.Module` with a forward method that takes in a list of "episodes" and returns a list of `AgentOutput` (one per episode).
 The agent should also have an integer field `state_encoding_size` that is the